Federal Benefits and Obligations

 Please report any information that you may have related to potential fraud, waste, and abuse to the TIGTA Hotline.

 The U.S. Customs and Border Protection website provides information for travelers, details about importing and exporting goods, and guidelines on bringing food, plant, and animal products into the United States.

 U.S. Centers for Disease Control and Prevention (CDC)

 The U.S. Centers for Disease Control and Prevention website provides general information about infectious diseases endemic to every country and region in the world.
 The website also provides health and disease information for each country in order for travelers to protect their health while abroad.

 U.S. Treasury's Office of Foreign Assets Control (OFAC)

 The Office of Foreign Assets Control of the U.S. Department of the Treasury administers and enforces economic and trade sanctions against targeted foreign countries, terrorism sponsoring organizations and international narcotics traffickers based on U.S. foreign policy and national security goals.
 OFAC acts under Presidential wartime and national emergency powers, as well as authority granted by specific legislation, to impose controls on transactions and freeze foreign assets under U.S. jurisdiction.
 Many of the sanctions are based on United Nations and other international mandates, are multilateral in scope, and involve close cooperation with allied governments.
-Basic guidelines for the travel industry are available on the website for your reference.
+Basic OFAC Information for Industry Groups are available on the website for your reference.